AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Kyrem.md

 _Devil kyrems are the descendants of ancient kyrems who settled down in Burning Hell.
 They have a sharp mind, and are taught from an early age how to read people, press the right buttons and always turn a conversation well for them.
 As such, they often turn to be smart traders, but even those who don’t, rely on their early education to carry them through life and have a chance to truly enjoy themselves, with having one less thing to worry about._

-**Ability Score Increase:** Your Intelligence score increases by 2.
+**Racial Attribute Bonus:** Your Intelligence score increases by 2.
 **Vision:** Lightvision.
 **Diabolic Resistance:** You are resistant to fire damage.
 **Exposing the Breach:** All your attacks have the Lethal 1 trait.
 In addition, when you critically hit with an attack, the next attack against the same target during the next minute gets a bonus equal to your Intelligence modifier.